Michigan: 18th century

-In 1701, French explorer and army officer Antoine de la Mothe Cadillac founded Fort Pontchartrain du Détroit or "Fort Pontchartrain on-the-Strait" on the strait, known as the Detroit River, between lakes Saint Clair and Erie.
+In 1701, French explorer and army officer Antoine de la Mothe Cadillac founded Fort Pontchartrain du Détroit or "Fort Pontchartrain on-the-Strait" on the strait, known as the Detroit River, between lakes St. Clair and Erie.
 Cadillac had convinced Louis XIV's chief minister, Louis Phélypeaux, Comte de Pontchartrain, that a permanent community there would strengthen French control over the upper Great Lakes and discourage British aspirations.

 The hundred soldiers and workers who accompanied Cadillac built a fort enclosing one arpent (about 0.85 acre, the equivalent of just under 200 ft per side) and named it Fort Pontchartrain.
 Cadillac's wife, Marie Thérèse Guyon, soon moved to Detroit, becoming one of the first European women to settle in what was considered the wilderness of Michigan.
 The town quickly became a major fur-trading and shipping post.
 The Église de Saint-Anne (Catholic Church of Saint Anne) was founded the same year.
 While the original building does not survive, the congregation remains active.
 Cadillac later departed to serve as the French governor of Louisiana from 1710 to 1716.
 French attempts to consolidate the fur trade led to the Fox Wars, in which the Meskwaki (Fox) and their allies fought the French and their Native allies.